-- None of the three school activity account expenditures reviewed had evidence of review or approval. - One of the three school activity account expenditures reviewed was not supported by an invoice. - None of the three school activity account expenditures had evidence of receipt of purchase. - No supporting expenditure documentation was provided for the twelve Family Connection grant expenditures selected for review.
+- None of the three school activity account expenditures reviewed had evidence of review or approval. - One of the three school activity account expenditures reviewed was not paid according to the invoice. - Two of the three school activity account expenditures did not have evidence of receipt of purchase.